-With NAKIVO Backup & Replication you can save up to 1,000 recovery points per VM backup.
+With NAKIVO Backup & Replication you can to save up to 1,000 recovery points per VM backup.
 Using Grandfather-Father-Son (GFS) rotation scheme, you can rotate recovery points on a daily, weekly, monthly, and yearly basis:

 Using the backup verification feature, NAKIVO Backup & Replication checks VM backups at the block level and ensures that the data written to the backup repository is identical to the data that was read from the source VM, thus verifying that application objects, files, and the entire VM can be recovered.